JavaScript API Reference

 Only "ellipse" reaches n = 5; "circle" gives the classic 1–3-circle diagrams, and "square"/"rectangle" are axis-aligned.
 The non-ellipse shapes cap at n = 3.

-The Layout object
+The Layout Object

 Both euler and venn return a Layout, a union discriminated on mode, which follows the output option: